ethanlynn/calcium/README.md

 - Open with `Cmd+Period`
 - Fuzzy search by tab title, URL, or any portion of visible text on a tab
-- A small list of experimental directives starting with `@` search common repositories of developer documentation:
+- A small list of experimental plugins starting with `@` search common repositories of developer documentation:
     - @mdn searches articles from https://developer.mozilla.org/
     - @caniuse searches browser compatibility data from https://caniuse.com/
     - ...more to come